xgli411/MRAMMAEH/README.md

 mim install mmengine
 mim install "mmcv>=2.0.0"
 ```

-## 🚀 Training
-More configuration please see train.py and where you can set dataset path, batch size, weight path, and so on.

 ## :trophy: Result
 Our proposed method achieves better performance on NEU-DET and GC10-DET.The specific indicators are shown in Table I and Table II.